#ChulaCounts – Census 2020 https://www.chulavistaca.gov/residents/census

 CONTACT THE COMMISSION

 The board is composed of seven members appointed to four-year terms on a staggered basis.
+All terms expire on June 30th on the year listed below.

 Most recently, the Commission recommended that the City Council place a measure on the ballot to allow voters to determine whether the City should change from “at-large" elections to “district” elections.
 In November 2012, the voters elected to switch to district elections.
 District elections mean the City is divided up geographically into four voting districts and one council member lives in each district.
 This change will be phased-in, beginning with the 2016 elections.
 By 2018, all four City Council members will be elected by district.
 The Mayor will continue to be elected at-large.
 Find out more about City elections.